jason-p-nguyen/threat-hunting-labs/suspected-data-exfiltration/suspected-data-exfiltration.md

 * If not for reviewing the lab environment’s script, I may have missed the significance of the `RemoteUrl` field — this helped confirm data was sent externally.
 * This investigation emphasized the importance of correlating **file events**, **process activity**, and **network logs** with a clear timeline.
+* Screenshots and KQL outputs have been archived locally.
+* This report is part of my cybersecurity learning portfolio from Josh Madakor's Cyber Range.